 Loot boxes must - like other forms of gambling - have a license if the following three criteria are met

-- There must be an element of coincidence
+- There must be an element of chance

-- There must be a win (if the prize is a virtual item, it should be able to translate it into financial terms)
+- There must be a prize (if the prize is a virtual item, it should be able tobe converted into monetary value)

 Are loot boxes covered by the gaming act?